R I A L T O

 There is a rap on the door.
 It opens.

-A short woman in black SIGNORA COSTELLA carries an embroidered shift dress on a hanger, a scarf with many red threads sits on top.
+A short woman in black SIGNORA COSTELLA carries an embroidered shift dress on a hanger, a scarf draped over the top.
+Red threads peek out underneath the scarf.

 Allora, posso entrare?